Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-\subsection{Subsystem Surface Code}
+\subsubsection{Subsystem Surface Code}

+It is clear that codes for which one has to measure high-weight parity checks are disadvantageous: it requires that an ancilla qubit couples to many data qubits through noisy gates leading to a large error rate on the syndrome, leading in turn to a lower noise threshold.
+Can we have a 2D stabilizer code which has weight-2 or weight-3 parity checks?
+The answer is no: one can prove that 2D qubit codes defined as eigenspaces of at most 3-local (involving at most 3 qubits) mutually commuting terms are trivial (with $O(1)$ distance) as quantum codes \cite{AE:top}.
+In addition any stabilizer code with only weight-2 checks can be shown to be trivial.\\

-One can ask whether it is possible to reduce the requirement to measure 4-qubit parities by using subsystem codes \footnote{One can prove that 2D qubit codes defined as eigenspaces of 3-local mutually commuting terms are trivial as quantum codes \cite{AE:top}.}.
-The Bacon-Shor code exemplifies this, but the Bacon-Shor code is not a topological subsystem codes as the stabilizer checks are nonlocal on the 2D lattice.
+Such results do not hold for subsystem codes: the Bacon-Shor code shows that it is possible to have only 2-qubit non-commuting parity checks.
+However, the Bacon-Shor code is not a topological subsystem code as the stabilizer checks are nonlocal on the 2D lattice and its asymptotic noise threshold is vanishing.
 Several topological subsystem codes have been proposed in which weight-2 parity checks are measured \cite{bombin:topsub}, but the asymptotic noise threshold for such codes is typically quite a bit lower than for the surface code, see e.g. \cite{SBT:top}.
+The question is whether it is possible to find a 2D subsystem code with checks of weight less than 4 which has a noise threshold which is similar to the surface code.
+Such a subsystem code may be of high interest if it is considerably easier to realize a weight-3 check in the physical hard-ware than a weight-4 check.\\

-In \cite{BDPS:3qubitcheck} a topological subsystem code was proposed,---a subsystem surface code---, in which the non-commuting parity checks are of weight-3 and the stabilizer generators are of weight 6, see Fig.~\ref{fig:surfsub}.
+In \cite{BDPS:3qubitcheck} a topological subsystem code was proposed --a subsystem surface code-- in which the non-commuting parity checks are of weight-3 and the stabilizer generators are of weight 6, see Fig.~\ref{fig:surfsub}.
 More precisely, the gauge group $\calG$ is generated by the triangle operators $XXX$ and $ZZZ$, including cut-off weight-2 operators at the boundary.
 The stabilizer group $\calS=\calG \cap \calC(\calG)$ is generated by weight-6 plaquette operators (at the boundary $\rightarrow$ weight-2 operators).
-By measuring, say, the $Z$-triangles we can deduce the eigenvalues of the $Z$-plaquettes which are used to do error correction.
+By measuring, say, the $Z$-triangles we can deduce the eigenvalues of the $Z$-plaquettes which are used to do error correction.\\